-Narrating his sordid background, which was further worsened by the biting economic downturn that affected all segments of the Nigerian economy, Mr. Oruwari said what looked like succour came to him when in 2007 the government commenced the distribution of free Long-Lasting Insecticide Nets (LLINs).
+Narrating his sordid background which was further worsened by the biting economic downturn that affected every segment of the Nigerian economy, Mr Oruwari said what looked like succour came to him when in 2007 the government commenced the distribution of free Long-Lasting Insecticide Nets (LLINs).

 According to him, a couple of years before then, he could hardly feed his family of seven, made up of five children, a wife and himself.
 The major reason was that he could not afford to purchase and maintain a good fishing net from his subsistence fishing.

-With the commencement of the distribution of the LLINs, however, his story changed: rather than use the nets for what they were meant, he adapted them as various forms of fishing nets, sometimes combining two or more, as the case may be.
+With the commencement of the distribution of the LLINs, however, his story changed: rather than use the nets for what they were meant for, he adapted them as various forms of fishing nets, sometimes combining two or more, as the case may be.

-To a large extent, Oruwari’s story is pathetic, and there seem to be sense in his reasoning.
+To a large extent, Oruwari’s story is pathetic and there seems to be some sense in his reasoning.
 But one thing is certain: if he uses the LLINs for the prevention of mosquito bites, which is the sole reason it was made, it will reduce malaria infection on his family.
-So, the question is, should he forfeit feeding his family and prevent malaria?

-This scenario, like several others, constitute the numerous gaps in malaria control, which had made it difficult to attain the Millennium Development Goals (MDGs) 6, which aims to reduce HIV/AIDS, Malaria and others.
+This scenario including several others, constitute the numerous gaps in malaria control, which had made it difficult to attain the Millemium Development Goals (MDGs) 6, which aims to reduce HIV/AIDs, Malaria and others infections .

 One key lesson to be learnt in Oruwari’s scenario is that he is ignorant of the implications of malaria infection.
 Another one is that not enough measures have been put in place to monitor the extent to which the distributed LLINs are used to prevent mosquito bites.

-There is no doubt that so much has been done to either check or eliminate malaria globally, particularly in Africa, which is worst hit in malaria infection, with Nigeria worst off.
+There is no doubt that so much has been done to either check or eliminate malaria globally, particularly in Africa, which is the worst hit in malaria infection, with Nigeria worst off.
 Such measures include both preventive and curative.
-In spite of this, however, the existence of various forms of gaps, as shown in the Oruwari’s scenario, has in no small way hampered the achievement of the MDGs 6.
+Inspite of this, however, the existence of various forms of gaps as shown in the Oruwari’s Scnerio, has in no small way hampered the achievement of the MDG’s 6.

-She continued that about $1 billion is lost to productivity every year in Nigeria due to malaria, a quarter of the global malaria burden is in Nigeria, and 32% of global deaths as a result of malaria occur in Nigeria.
+She said that about 1 billion is lost to productivity every year in Nigeria due to malaria, a quarter of the global malaria burden is in Nigeria, and 32% of global deaths as a result of malaria occur in Nigeria.

 Giving an example of what impact malaria could have in sports, Oluwole recalled how Nigeria’s dependable central defender, Kenneth Omeruo, was ruled out of a major warm-up game against Scotland in 2014.
 The import of this is that malaria is capable of hitting an immeasurable blow on a team if it affects key members of the team in a major championship.